Differences between Melasma and Hyperpigmentation

 What can you do for Hyperpigmentation?

-Hyperpigmentation is a medical word that refers to areas of skin that are darker in color.
-These patches are produced by excessive melanin production, which may be triggered by various factors, including acne and sun damage, and hormonal swings.
-If you are suffering from hyperpigmentation, you are not alone.
+Hyperpigmentation is a medical word that refers to areas of skin that are darker in colour.
+These patches are produced by excessive melanin production, which may trigger various factors, including acne, sun damage and hormonal swings.
+If you are suffering from Hyperpigmentation, you are not alone.
 Hyperpigmentation is a common skin problem that may be treated in various ways.

 Who should give this a shot?